udoprog/c10t/README.md

     Athemis - for fixing beta 1.2 compatibility. sn4kebite - for implementing Wool colors.
     ekryyn - for implementing the altitude graph!
-    UniversE - for epic center calculation, and saving the api!